 Yes, in most areas.
 There could be restrictions on some sensitive works.

-Yes, they are both 5-10 minutes apart - the best place to have a cultural + leisure day.
+Yes, both are 10-15 minutes apart by public transport – the best place to have a cultural and leisure day.